mogill/ems/README.md

     <tr>
       <td>
-EMS complements an application's asynchronous and distributed concurrency with multithreading, transactional memory, and other fine-grained synchronization capabilities.
+EMS complements an application's asynchronous and distributed concurrency transactional memory, and other fine-grained synchronization capabilities.
 <br><br>
 EMS supports Fork-Join and Bulk Synchronous Parallel (BSP) execution models.
-Fork-Join execution begins with a single thread that creates and ends parallel regions as needed, whereas BSP execution begins with each thread entering the program at <code>main</code> and executing all the statements.
+Fork-Join execution begins with a single process that creates and ends parallel regions as needed, whereas BSP execution begins with each process entering the program at <code>main</code> and executing all the statements.
 <br><br>
 The same underlying EMS primitives (stacks, queues, transactions,